-Rajasthan: PM Narendra Modi to address rally in Ajmer today
+Rajasthan: ‘PM for India, but a worker for BJP’, says Modi in Ajmer

-Ajmer, Oct 6: Prime Minister Narendra Modi will address a rally in Ajmer in Rajasthan on Saturday, marking the conclusion of Chief Minister Vasundhara Raje's state-wide yatra ahead of assembly elections in the state.
+Ajmer, Oct 6: Prime Minister Narendra Modi addressed a rally in Ajmer in Rajasthan on Saturday, marking the conclusion of Chief Minister Vasundhara Raje's state-wide yatra ahead of assembly elections in the state.

+Addressing a public rally in Ajmer, Modi said,"I am Prime Minister for the nation, but a worker for the BJP.
+So wherever I am invited, even if at a booth level meeting, I will be present.''

+Modi called himself a "karyakarta" while addressing the rally in Ajmer.
+He said, "A colleague was telling me that I must make time for Rajasthan, but I want to make one thing clear-- that I am still the same Narendra Modi who was a karyakarta who went from booth to booth on a scooter."
+The prime minister in the rally talked about his "roots" and said, "I might have become the prime minister, but I have not forgotten my roots, my beginning...
+I will be there wherever I am required to be; I will be like every other karyakarta."

 The BJP is leaving no stone unturned to make Modi's public rally a grand success.
 State BJP president Madan Lal Saini has said that 3 lakh people will be attending the rally.